Poster Sessions

 Undergraduate Just-In-Time Poster Submissions

-VSS 2023 is pleased to announce that the “Just-In-Time” poster sessions for undergraduate students working on independent research projects are now open for submissions.
-Posters will be presented in person at the annual meeting in two sessions on Saturday, May 20, 2:45 – 6:45 pm or Monday, May 22, 8:30 am – 12:30 pm.
+VSS 2024 is pleased to announce that the “Just-In-Time” poster sessions for undergraduate students working on independent research projects are now open for submissions.
+Posters will be presented in person at the annual meeting in one of two sessions, either Saturday, May 18 or Monday, May 20.

 VSS welcomes and encourages submissions from a diverse group of eligible students across the globe.
 To help accomplish this goal we are asking that you share this information with any programs within your institutions that sponsor or promote research for undergraduate students.